Prajit-Sengupta/Computational-Neurodynamics-DynamicalComplexity/README.md

 Indeed, in the lectures we studied a network where the rewires are forced to go to a different module.
 In practice, I don't expect it to make much of a difference for a range of p values. no self connection

+It's not necessary to include the inhibitory neurons in the raster plot.
+In general, try to reproduce the plots as in the lecture slides as much as possible.